appcoreopc/NewsReactNative/README.md

 # NewsReactNative

-A news reader written in react-native.
+A simple news reader written in react-native.
+It fires off default phone web browser to visit link.
+This apps showcase how to do drawer, top material navigator and other components like flatlistm, listview and linking.

 Sample screen shots